MFTabriz/slabcc/docs/manual.rst

 ===========================
 Copyright (c) 2018-2023, University of Bremen, M. Farzalipour Tabriz

-The source codes and all the documentations are available under The 2-Clause BSD License.
-For more information see license_.
+The source code and all the documentation are available under the 2-Clause BSD License.
+For more information, see license_.

-| This code uses several open source components each of which are located under a separate sub-directory in the `src/`.
-The copyright of these libraries belong to their respective owners.
+| This code uses several open-source components, each of which is located under a separate sub-directory of `src/`.
+The copyrights of these libraries belong to their respective owners.
 Any modification made to those codes is also published under the same license.
-We acknowledge and are grateful to these developers and maintainers for their valuable contributions to this software and more importantly to the free software society.
+We acknowledge and are grateful to these developers and maintainers for their valuable contributions to this software and, more importantly, to the free software society.
 | The attributions are also present in the binary file and can be accessed by using `--copyright` flag.

 Included third-party components